feer-rodriguess90/feer-rodriguess90/README.md

 - 👋 Hi, I’m @feer-rodriguess90
-- 👀 I’m interested Artificial Intelligence, Machine Learning, Robotics, Cloud Computing.
+- 👀 I’m interested in Data Science, Artificial Intelligence, Machine Learning, Robotics, Cloud Computing.
 - 🌱 I’m currently learning Python and JavaScript.
 - 💞️ I’m looking for to collaborate on new projects.
 - 📫 How to reach me feer.rodriguess90@gmail.com